Network ATC has received some great feedback during its time in preview. We’ve heard that you love how it:

 Three-node switchless configurations:

-Three node configurations can also be deployed with Network ATC but require that you use the same VLANs for all links.
-Since this is a switchless configuration, using the same VLANs will not pose any stability problems despite not being a commonly recommended approach.
+Three node configurations can also be deployed with Network ATC but require that you use the same VLANs for all links (you can still use separate subnets for each path).
+Since this is a switchless configuration, using the same VLANs will not pose any stability problems despite not being a common approach.
 In the future, we hope to have full support in Network ATC for this deployment model.

 To deploy this switchless configuration, you add the StorageVLAN parameter to override the default storage VLANs.